Charge conservation: Connection to gauge invariance

 Gauge invariance is a very important, well established property of the electromagnetic field and has many testable consequences.
 The theoretical justification for charge conservation is greatly strengthened by being linked to this symmetry.
 For example, gauge invariance also requires that the photon be massless, so the good experimental evidence that the photon has zero mass is also strong evidence that charge is conserved.
+Gauge invariance also implies quantization of hypothetical magnetic charges.

 Even if gauge symmetry is exact, however, there might be apparent electric charge non-conservation if charge could leak from our normal 3-dimensional space into hidden extra dimensions.

 Experimental evidence

 Simple arguments rule out some types of charge nonconservation.
 For example, the magnitude of the elementary charge on positive and negative particles must be extremely close to equal, differing by no more than a factor of 10−21 for the case of protons and electrons.
 Ordinary matter contains equal numbers of positive and negative particles, protons and electrons, in enormous quantities.
 If the elementary charge on the electron and proton were even slightly different, all matter would have a large electric charge and would be mutually repulsive.

 The best experimental tests of electric charge conservation are searches for particle decays that would be allowed if electric charge is not always conserved.
 No such decays have ever been seen.

 The best experimental test comes from searches for the energetic photon from an electron decaying into a neutrino and a single photon:

 but there are theoretical arguments that such single-photon decays will never occur even if charge is not conserved.